carloscastellanos/teaching/480/Spring 2025/fieldwork/fieldwork1.md

         - What digital elements (e.g., 3D models, soundscapes, animations) would enhance this space, landmark, etc?
         - How can your project prompt users to explore, reflect, or engage more deeply with the site?
 - Sketch your ideas in your notebook or on-site photos, marking potential AR content placements.

+### Step 4: Experiment with AR Tools
+- Use an AR creation app like Apple Reality Composer to quickly experiment with basic concepts on-site:
+    - Place virtual objects to test scale and placement.
+    - Record how virtual elements look in different lighting conditions or angles.
+    - Test geolocation features for triggering AR content based on user position.